create-ar/create-commons-avr/docs/core-avr-database.storage.md

 #### Overview

-We collect sensor data with varying granularities.
+We collect data with varying granularities.
 At the bottom layer, the device aggregates data and stores as much as possible via [core-avr-database](core-avr-database.md).
 The phone also has an aggregation and storage mechanism before it hits the backend, which has a third aggregation system.

 It's helpful to define the end points first, then dive into the middle.

 ##### Device Data Collection and Aggregation

-The device will collect data from sensors through the [core-avr-sensor](core-avr-sensor.md) library.
-This data is polled at regular intervals from various sensors.
+The device can collect data from any source, [core-avr-sensor](core-avr-sensor.md) is one of many possiblities.
+In this example, data is polled at regular intervals from various sensors.
 Different sensors will have different poll intervals and data storage needs.

 Once a device has successfully synced with a mobile, all data is cleared.
 Syncing may be forced by a user, however it is also automatically synced on an interval.
 To keep as much data as possible, data is eventually aggregated.